alpkoyun/alpkoyun/README.md

 - 👋 Hi, I’m @alpkoyun
 - 👀 I’m a Digital Designer interested in Computer Architecture.
 - 🌱 You can find some of my projects here.
-(Professional projects are not included)
+(Professional projects and group Projects are not included)

 <!---
 alpkoyun/alpkoyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.